sonpn82/toDoList/README.md

+# Source:  The advanced web developer bootcamp by Colt & friends at Udemy.com
 # toDoList - a single page application
 Create a simple "to do" list from Nodejs, MongoDb & JQuery.
 User can: